mushcatshiro/CS-basics/Software Engineering/aws/database.md

 Aurora provides a writer endpoint DNS for master and a reader endpoint DNS with connection load balancer.
 Custom endpoints can be created for different use cases e.g. OLAP etc. When custom endpoints is used, the default reader endpoint should not be used.
-With custom enpoints that is meant for OLAP more powerful machine can be used.
+With custom enpoints, more powerful machine can be used for OLAP.

 Aurora's replica auto scaling can be done through metric monitoring e.g. cpu usage and creates more read replica under the same reader endpoint.